bepuca/bernat-blog/posts/copilot-chat-eval/index.md

    - No custom system prompts allowed (might not match chat's behavior).
    - Unclear if Agent mode and tools work through this API.
    - If we can't replicate chat features, we're not really testing the same thing.
 3. **Automate VSCode commands**: Use the same commands that keybindings trigger to programmatically control the chat.
-Hacky, but:
+A bit of a workaround, but:
    - Could reproduce exact user interactions.
    - Relies on somewhat undocumented behavior that might break.
    - No guarantees it'll work or keep working.

-**None of these options are ideal.** Each has significant limitations that make evaluation difficult.
+**Each of these options has significant drawbacks** that make evaluation difficult.

 With [VSCode Chat Copilot going open source](https://code.visualstudio.com/blogs/2025/05/19/openSourceAIEditor), the community might eventually build proper evaluation tools.
-But that could take months, and as we know, [something done today is better than something perfect in the future](https://lucumr.pocoo.org/2025/2/20/ugly-code/).
+But that could take months - and often [something shipped today is better than perfection later](https://lucumr.pocoo.org/2025/2/20/ugly-code/).

-So let's be pragmatic and see what we can actually make work.
+Let’s take a practical approach and focus on what’s realistically achievable.

 ## Testing the Language Model API